What we fund

 Strengthening the sector

-- by supporting infrastructure bodies that work to support and develop a sector.
-This includes supporting the professional development of practitioners, funding collaborative working, developing best practice and sharing learning.
+We fund infrastructure bodies that work to support and develop the sector.
+This includes supporting the professional development of practitioners, collaborative working, developing best practice and sharing learning.

 Direct support